Rachit-Nagaich/Simple-Attendance-Management-System/README.md

-Here’s a template for a README file that you can use for your GitHub project.
-Since it's for an attendance management system in Laravel, I'll tailor it to reflect that context:

-markdown
-Copy code
 # Simple Attendance Management System

 A web-based attendance management system built using Laravel.
 This project allows teachers or administrators to manage student attendance efficiently.
 The system enables users to mark attendance, view attendance records, and manage student details.